 When will construction start?
 When will it be done?

-The current timeline has construction scheduled to begin on the Multi-Purpose Room in October of this year.
-While plans are flexible and subject to a number of changes, the district is hopeful the Multi-Purpose Room structure is complete and ready for Temporary Classroom instruction by the start of the 2020-2021 school year.
+The current timeline has construction scheduled to begin on the multi-purpose room in late fall.
+While plans are flexible and subject to a number of changes, the district is hopeful the multi-purpose room structure is complete and ready for Temporary Classroom instruction by the start of or early in the 2020-2021 school year.

 Once that area is finished and ready for students, the district can begin construction and renovation on the rest of the high school structure, which is scheduled for summer of 2020.
 The district’s construction team believes that this project will take just over two years to complete, meaning students will return to the NPHS building during the early or middle part of the 2022-2023 school year.